HenrikSamuelsson/reading-extreme-c/README.md

 ### Preprocessor Directives

+The C preprocessor implements the macro language used to transform C, C++, and Objective-C programs before they are compiled.
+It can also be useful on its own.

-The preprocessor runs before the compiler.
-Functionalities provided by the preprocessor is to help out to introduce changes to the source code by the use of macros.
-This means that the code will typically not be the same before and after having been handled by the preprocessor but the code will still be in human readable text format.
+The source code will typically be altered by the preprocessor, but remains in a human readable text format.

+A notable resource, to learn more, about the preprocessor is the [GCC CPP Manual](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/cpp/).
+Note that CPP in this context stands for C preprocessor, and not C++.

 ### Variable Pointers